biglotteryfund/blf-alpha/docs/getting-started.md

 Next, you'll need to download the application secrets.
 These are configuration settings that allow the application to external services like a database or email sending service.

 Create a directory called `/etc/blf/` and make sure it is writeable.
-This is where application secrets will stored.
+This is where application secrets will be stored.

 ```shell script
 mkdir -p /etc/blf